Carrots Are Orange

 How do you seamlessly help your child learn to read?

-So, of course, I had to share some tidbits with you because the times might give you ideas on how to help a child learn to read and to write.
-Montessori language philosophy and the language approach, in general, is intriguing and worth time getting to know.
-Meanwhile, I’ll give you ideas to ponder on how to help the youngest children develop language.
+So, of course, I had to share some tidbits with you because the times might give you ideas on how to help a child learn to read and write.
+Montessori language philosophy and the language approach, in general, are intriguing and worth getting to know.
+Meanwhile, I’ll give you ideas to ponder how to help the youngest children develop language.

 Do you want to help your child to read?

 Language should be presented to the child within context.
-This approach will help the child make the connection to his world.
+This approach will help the child make a connection to his world.
 Montessori isolates pieces of language and gives a guide to the child as he explores his environment.
 Language introduction follows the same path as speaking.
-So, a child learns nouns first, then articles, then adverbs and so on.
+So, a child learns nouns first, then articles, then adverbs, and so on.

 Reading with Kids